 Hopefully the solution to housing in the Puget Sound is multiple approaches.
 We’re excited about the up-zoning opportunities which will allow two and three units to be built on a lot.
 Some initiatives, like limits on square footage don’t make as much sense to us, since we think that multi-generational housing is one piece of the puzzle for making our city livable and affordable to all.
 We are supportive of multiple options for commuting, including more rapid ride buses and more light-rail expansion.
 The new rapid commuter ferries to are opening up a whole host of possibilities in Bremerton, Vashon and Bainbridge are very exciting too.

 If you’re feeling pushed out, check out our articles on So you wanna buy a house in a year and house-hacking, which can help you to get on the property ladder and claim a piece of Seattle land for your own.
-We believe housing needs to accomodate everyone, so please check out some of our friends at Facing Homelessness, and support sensible affordable housing measures around the Seattle metro.
+We believe housing needs to accommodate everyone, so please check out some of our friends at Facing Homelessness, and support sensible affordable housing measures around the Seattle metro.
 The only way our city succeeds is if we are able to pursue multiple approaches to building housing for all.
 No one solution will do this, so it’s important that we are open minded to the needs of all.

 As always, let’s have coffee if you’d like to explore your options and see if home-ownership is right for you.